 What is Scrypt?

 Scrypt is a slow-by-design hash function.
 Its purpose is to take some input data, and create a fingerprint of that data, but to do it very slowly.
-One of the best examples for its real world use case is how it is used by Qvault.
-That is, to take a password and create a 256-bit private key.
+This often means to take a password and create a 256-bit private key.

 For example, let’s pretend your password is password1234.
 By using scrypt, we can extend that deterministically into a 256-bit key: